 For the 100K Vacay team challenge, my goal was to find a Hyatt hotel that was cheap to book with points and yet offered great value compared to cash rates.
 More importantly, I wanted this Hyatt to be in a great vacation destination.
 I found all of this at the Hyatt Centric Malta.
-Malta is an island nation in the Mediterranean Sea boasting a fascinating history, well-preserved old towns, excellent food, endless things to do, gorgeous ocean views, and crystal-clear waters.
+Malta is an island nation in the Mediterranean Sea, boasting a fascinating history, well-preserved old towns, excellent food, endless activities, gorgeous water views, and crystal-clear waters.

 Hyatt Centric Malta Bottom Line Review

 Overall, I was very happy with the Hyatt Centric Malta.
 The rooms were stylish and comfortable, the elite benefits were excellent, and the staff provided great service.
 My one complaint is about the location.
-The hotel is situated in the town of St. Julian’s, adjacent to the Paceville party district.
+The hotel is situated in St. Julian’s, adjacent to the Paceville party district.
 If you’re into late-night clubbing, then this location would be perfect for you.
 For access to all the other things the island has to offer, I think staying in Valletta would be a better option (Silema would also be good, as there’s a cheap and easy ferry that runs from Silema to Valletta).
-Additionally, while the hotel is within an easy walk to St. Georgie’s Bay, the hotel is surrounded by buildings that block any chance of ocean views from the guest rooms.
+Additionally, while the hotel is within easy walking distance of St. Georgie’s Bay, it is surrounded by buildings that block any sea views from the guest rooms.

 - Price: Hyatt Centric Malta is a category 2 Hyatt, which means that the points-per-night cost for standard rooms is 6,500 off-peak / 8,000 standard / 9,500 peak.
 I paid 6,500 points per night.